tetrapod00/godot-docs/tutorials/animation/playing_videos.rst

 Looping a video
 ^^^^^^^^^^^^^^^

-For looping a video, the **Loop** property can be enabled.
+For looping a video, the :uiproperty:`Loop` property can be enabled.
 This will seamlessly restart the video when it reaches its end.

 Note that setting the project setting **Video Delay Compensation** to a non-zero